Lisa Klein, PT, IMT.C

 Zoë joined Total Health Physical Therapy in 2017.
 She holds a Doctor of Physical Therapy (DPT) degree from Marymount University in Arlington, VA and has continued study through Integrative Manual Therapy (IMT) courses, Jones Institute Strain-Counterstrain and Posture Restoration Institute (PRI).
 She is a certified Pilates Mat and Apparatus Instructor through Quantum Pilates’ teacher training program.
 Zoë joined Total Health because of her personal commitment to treating patients holistically and empowering patients to achieve optimal function.
 She lives in Alexandria with her husband and two children.

-Zoe practices in our DC office Tuesdays and Thursdays, and two Saturdays a month.
+Zoe practices in our DC office Tuesday, Thursday, and Friday.

 Maureen has her Bachelor of Science degree in Exercise Science from Ithaca College, and a Masters in Physical Therapy from Western Carolina University.
 She continued her physical therapy education by taking advanced manual therapy classes and has completed her certification as an Orthopeadic Manual Physical Therapist/OMPT.

 She enjoys treating patients with postural dysfunctions, musculoskeletal conditions and chronic pain disorders.
 She utilizes a holistic hands-on approach.
 Her treatments include Integrative Manual Therapy and Myofascial Release techniques.